priyatam/pie/README.md

 Frozen-Pie is built in Python (soon, in Clojure) with pure functional programming techniques.
 There is no state, no framework, just a simple workflow that lets content creators, designers, and developers work in parallel.

 It builds on popular specs that promote simplicity: Markdown, Mustache, and HAML.

+It can use lambdas to analyze content, realtime, with data stored elsewhere.

 ## Documentation
 Under active development.